awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-tag.md

    If successful, the command has no output\.

-1. Execute the following command to verify the parameter tags\.
+1. Run the following command to verify the parameter tags\.

    ```
    aws ssm list-tags-for-resource --resource-type "Parameter" --resource-id "the_parameter_name"